 You’ll notice these are all performance specs.

-The consoles on Sole’s treadmills are mostly pretty similar, although the size will very a little (except for the F85, which comes with a newer, touchscreen display).
+The consoles on Sole’s treadmills are mostly pretty similar, although the size will very a little depending on the model (but more on that in a bit).

-Since the above specs are where we see the biggest differences, I figure it makes sense to discuss each one separately.
+Since the above specs are where we see the biggest differences, I figure it makes sense to start with these.

-(P.S.- if you’d like to see a companions of all of Sole’s current models, check out my complete Sole treadmill guide for more info)
+P.S.- if you’d like to see a comparison of all Sole’s current models, check out my complete Sole treadmill guide for more info.

 Running Surface